 Meanwhile, victory over Liverpool in the fifth round of the FA Cup offers Chelsea a genuine chance of silverware in this campaign.
-The FA Cup betting odds from bet365 were indicating earlier that Manchester City were odds on favourites for the trophy while Chelsea followed in the chasing pack along with Manchester United and Arsenal.

 When football returns, Chelsea can still end a difficult season on a high while a summer of spending might just put the club back among English football’s elite.
 At the end of the campaign, with the transfer ban lifted, Lampard can assess his young squad and look at arrivals who can ready the Blues to challenge for titles once again.

 Jadon Sancho would be an immense addition to that squad and there are reasons why he’s arguably the hottest property in Europe.
 As a winger, others at Dortmund take striking responsibilities but after 35 games of the German season, the Englishman had scored 17 goals in all competitions.
 Add in his assists and you have a versatile player who is capable of helping Chelsea get back to the next level.